caofanCPU/D8gerAutoCode/README.md

     - Optimization: 'cause `id` is the primary key, all insert operations should exclude `id` column.
     - BugFix:
         - Generation `update_time` column definition remove the rare comma.
-        - Trouble shooting the rare dir named `D8gerAutoCode`, now you can see it only with unspecified directory configuration.
+        - Troubleshooting the rare dir named `D8gerAutoCode`, now you can see it only with unspecified directory configuration.
     - Adjustment: Remove `ServiceInterface` and `ServiceImpl`, 'cause I think `Handler` is more suitable.
 - 2.4
     - Addition: One-click to beauty MySQL, isn't fragrant?
     - Optimization: String parsing performance.
     - Attention: Select your MySQL text, ctrl + alt + shift + `B` will back a surprise.
 - 2.3
     - BugFix: Json format bug.
     - Addition: